po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     * 🔑 The status for the fetch request is listed with the value of 200.

-    * 🔑 We check to see the `response.status` equals 200.
+    * 🔑 This confirms that our fetch request is successful.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ How do learn about using the Response Object.
+    * ☝️ How do learn about using the `Response Object`.

     * 🙋 We read the documentation.